 Another study examined behavioral factors associated with CDKN2A carrier status among 64 individuals from two large Utah families in which a CDKN2A mutation had been identified.
 The individuals received extensive recommendations for sun protection and screening.
 Questionnaires conducted one month after receipt of genetic test results and recommendations showed increased intention for skin examinations (self-examinations and health care professional examinations), regardless of whether individuals were found to be CDKN2A carriers or noncarriers.
 Rates of over screening (>1 skin self-examination per month) also increased in CDKN2A carriers.
 In a follow-up study one month later with the same sample, CDKN2A carriers showed marginally increased intentions for sun-protective behaviors; CDKN2A noncarriers showed no increase in overall photoprotection but a shift to using sun-protective clothing rather than sun avoidance.

-In Australia, 121 individuals with a strong family history of melanoma completed questionnaires prior to genetic counseling and testing.
+In Australia, 121 individuals with a strong family history of melanoma completed questionnaires before genetic counseling and testing.
 Distress (melanoma-specific distress and general distress) levels were very low in this population.
 The most important predictors of distress included a personal history of melanoma, having concerns about the impact of melanoma on family, having a high information-seeking disposition (monitoring style), a perceived importance of sun exposure in causing melanoma, and not having children.